archx3/bumble-bee-js/README.md

  - On Screen Keyboard

- * The bumble-bee library, started @ BARGE Studios Inc, is Made w/ :yellow_heart: by @archx3, is what you should be using.
+ * The bumble-bee library made w/ :yellow_heart: by @archx3, is what you should be using.

  ##### Contributions are welcome; just read the code of conduct. and the contributors' instructions